 Adults (including elderly):

-The recommended dose is 300mg at bedtime.
+The recommended dose is 200mg at bedtime.
+The maximum dose is 300mg.

 4.3 Contraindications